-Robotics is the branch of technology that deals with the design, construction, operation, and application of robots, [ 1 ] as well as computer systems for their control, sensory feedback, and information processing.
+Robotics is the branch of technology that deals with the design, construction, operation, and application of robots, as well as computer systems for their control, sensory feedback, and information processing.

-A nuclide (from nucleus) is an atomic species characterized by the specific constitution of its nucleus, i.e., by its number of protons Z, its number of neutrons N, and its nuclear energy state. [ 1 ] The word nuclide was proposed [ 2 ] by Truman P. Kohman [ 3 ] in 1947.
+A nuclide (from nucleus) is an atomic species characterized by the specific constitution of its nucleus, i.e., by its number of protons Z, its number of neutrons N, and its nuclear energy state.
+The word nuclide was proposed by Truman P. Kohman in 1947.
 Nuclide

 Molecule 3D (left and center) and 2D (right) representations of the terpenoid molecule atisane

-In physics, particularly electromagnetism, the Lorentz force is the force on a point charge due to electromagnetic fields.
+In physics, particularly electromagnetism, the Lorentz force is the combination of electric and magnetic force on a point charge due to electromagnetic fields.
 If a particle of charge q moves with velocity v in the presence of an electric field E and a magnetic field B, then it will experience a force Lorentz force

-Neutron The neutron is a subatomic hadron particle which has the symbol n or n 0 , no net electric charge and a mass slightly larger than that of a proton .
-With the exception of hydrogen-1 , nuclei of atoms consist of protons and neutrons, which are therefore collectively referred to as nucleons .
+Neutron The neutron is a subatomic hadron particle that has the symbol n or n0.
+Neutrons have no net electric charge and a mass slightly larger than that of a proton.

 Boltzmann's molecules (1896) shown at a "rest position" in a solid In thermodynamics, entropy is commonly associated with the amount of order, disorder, and/or chaos in a thermodynamic system.
-This stems from Rudolf Clausius' 1862 assertion that any thermodynamic processes always "admits to being reduced to the alteration in some way or another of the arrangement of the constituent parts of the working body" and that internal work associated with these alterations is quantified energetically by a measure of "entropy" change, according to the following differential expression: [ 1 ] In the years to follow, Ludwig Boltzmann translated these "alterations" into that of a probabilistic view of order and disorder in gas phase molecular systems.
-In recent years, in chemistry textbooks there has been a shift away from using the terms "order" and "disorder" to that of the concept of energy dispersion to describe entropy, among other theories.
+This stems from Rudolf Clausius' 1862 assertion that any thermodynamic processes always "admits to being reduced to the alteration in some way or another of the arrangement of the constituent parts of the working body" and that internal work associated with these alterations is quantified energetically by a measure of "entropy" change, according to the following differential expression: In the years to follow, Ludwig Boltzmann translated these "alterations" into that of a probabilistic view of order and disorder in gas phase molecular systems.
+Locally, the entropy can be lowered by external action.
+This applies to machines, such as a refrigerator, where the entropy in the cold chamber is being reduced, and to living organisms.
 Entropy (order and disorder)